 I am a PhD student at the University of Amsterdam, studying motivation and science learning with Maartje Raijmakers at the Department of Developmental Psychology.
 I did my internship with Dr. Disa Sauter and Prof. Agneta Fischer, investigating the influence of group membership on emotional mimicry and are aiming to find out what process underlies the finding of enhanced in-group mimicry of negative emotions.
 I am particularly interested in intergroup processes and what role emotions play in these processes, for example how they define group boundaries.

-Dr. Disa Sauter is Assistant Professor in the Department of Social Psychology at the University of Amsterdam.
-She currently holds a Veni grant from the Dutch Science Foundation.
+Dr. Disa Sauter is Associate Professor in the Department of Social Psychology at the University of Amsterdam.
+She currently holds an ERC Starting grant.
 Her work examines how factors such as culture, learning, and language, shape our emotions and the ways that they are signalled, and complementing this, which aspects of our emotions and emotional signals exhibit less plasticity.
 Her work examines the communication of emotions via non-verbal signals, with a particular focus on nonverbal vocalisations.
 She also has a particular interest in positive emotions.
 Disa’s research includes a range of experimental psychological approaches and cross-cultural comparative methods.